 Reason #1 to Take Up Cycling During Retirement: Cycling Improves Health

 A healthy lifestyle and balanced diet are crucial to staying fit when older.
-Regular exercise helps to maintain cognitive, psychological and physical health, and as we age these factors are imperative if we want to enjoy our well-earned departure from employment (Source: Victoria Better Health).
+Regular exercise helps to maintain cognitive, psychological and physical health, and as we age these factors are imperative if we want to enjoy our well-earned departure from employment (Source: 11 Benefits of Cycling).

 As we enter retirement, we have more free time on our hands, and this can lead to a sedentary lifestyle.
 To combat this, hobbies and exercise should be introduced.
 Painting and fishing are no doubt fun skills to learn; however, cycling is something that can have a huge impact on every aspect of your life.